Enjoy some excerpts of my recordings below. More can be found on Soundcloud, Spotify, and Itunes.

 Zhelobinsky wrote his 24 preludes in 1934 in Leningrad, like Shostakovich did!
 These preludes are for the first time recorded!
 Some similarities with Shostakovich are noticeble.

 I simply love many of the so called 'Light pieces' by Jaan Rääts.
 They were a big surprise to me and recording them was a great pleasure.
-They are very short, but surely worth to give it some minutes to try.
+They are short, but surely worth to give it some attention.

 The Piano Music by Estonian Composer Jaan Rääts(1932) is a gem.
 During the Soviet occupation Estonian composers could develop their unique and exotic style.
 I met Jaan in 2011 in Tallinn and promised him to promote his works.
 His 24 Preludes opus 33 is a mix of styles, with 'flavors' of Medieval music, Rock, Rumi, Jazz, New Age, Modernism.